Kingwl/feeny-ts/README.md

 This package provides `parsing tools` and an `interpreter` written in pure `TypeScript`.
 We can use it in the web toolchains.
 Obviously, It can runs in either browser an node.
 Or some other JavaScript Runtime.

-And we have extended the Feeny to add some syntax and a simple type checker.
+And we have extended the Feeny to add some syntax (`break/continue`, `closure`, etc.) and a simple type checker(and also type annitations).
 It too simple and not even a type system yet.
 But I think it will be better in the future.

 And we also provides a `language service toolchains` and a `VSCode extension` that based above features.
 It's only supports `diagnostics` (for type check result) and `goToDefinition` yet.